Royals Say Goodbye to Vancouver

 Click here to view the Vancouver 2010 thread at TRF.Filed under Dutch Royals, Monaco Royals, Norwegian Royals, Swedish Royals

-Tagged Albert II of Monaco, Carl XVI Gustaf, Harald V, International Olympic Committee, King Willem-Alexander, Olympic Games, Prince Carl Philip, Princess Charlène, Queen Máxima, Queen Silvia, Queen Sonja, Sport, Vancouver 2010.
+Tagged Albert II of Monaco, Carl XVI Gustaf of Sweden, Harald V of Norway, International Olympic Committee, King Willem-Alexander of The Netherlands, Olympic Games, Prince Carl Philip of Sweden, Princess Charlène of Monaco, Queen Máxima of the Netherlands, Queen Silvia of Sweden, Queen Sonja of Norway, Sport, Vancouver 2010.